thuanpham582002/tabby-mcp-stdio/README.md

 # Start with default settings
 npm start

-# Specify a different port for the main Tabby MCP server
+# Specify the same port that the Tabby MCP server is running on
 npm start -- --port 3002

 # Enable logging to a file